mllewis/RC/analysis/refComplex_paper_analyses_SI.md

 Across all studies presented here, some participants completed more than one study.
 The results presented here include the data from all participants, but all reported results remain reliable when excluding participants who completed more than one study.
 Participants were counted as a repeat participant if they completed a study using the same stimuli (e.g., completed both Studies 1 and 2 with geons).

 Plotted below is the effect size (bias to select complex alternative in long vs. short word condition) as a function of the complexity ratio between the two object alternatives.
 Each dot corresponds to an object condition.
 Conditions are labeled by the quintiles of the two alternatives.
-For example, the "1/5" condition corresponds to the condition in which one alternative was from the first qunitile and the other was from the fifth quintile.
+For example, the "1/5" condition corresponds to the condition in which one alternative was from the first quintile and the other was from the fifth quintile.
 In the left plot, complexity is operationalized as the explicit complexity norms (Study 2).
 On the right, complexity is operationalized in terms of study times (Study 8).
 Effect sizes were calculated using the log odds ratio.
-In this and all subsequent plots, errors bars reflect  bootstrapped 95% confidence intervals.
+In this and all subsequent plots, errors bars reflect  95% confidence intervals.